Extra-twisted connected sum G_2-manifolds: Examples of extra-twisted connected sums

 However, $\pi_+ B_- = \frac{7}{4}B_+$, whose square is $-588$.
 Therefore the non-trivial configuration angles $\pm 2\psi$ are in this case given by $(\cos \psi)^2 = \frac{49}{50}$.
 Since $2\psi < \frac{\pi}{2}$, Theorem \ref{thm:nubar} yields $\bar \nu = -39$. \end{ex}

 The next two examples of $\frac{\pi}{4}$-twisted connected sums are related by an orientation-reversing diffeomorphism.
-As the underlying manifold has $TH^4 = \Z/3$, it does not admit an orientation reversing self-diffeomorphism, components of moduli space distinguished by sign of $\bar \nu$.
+As the underlying manifold has $TH^4 = \Z/3$, it does not admit an orientation reversing self-diffeomorphism, and components of its $G_2$ moduli space can be distinguished by the sign of $\bar \nu$.

 \begin{ex} Match Example \ref{ex:rk1index2}$_3$ (from double cover of cubic hypersurface) with Example \ref{ex:Dmm2}$_6$ (from double cover of (1,1)-divisor).
 The polarising lattices are $N_+ = (6)$ and $N_- = \sm{2 & 4 \\ 4 & 2}$, and we use the configuration defined by